ursinoe/Cyberprojects-Easty/README.md

 ## Objective

 My journey in information technology has cultivated a strong passion for cybersecurity.
-I am enthusiastic about transitioning into this dynamic field and seeking opportunities to contribute as a Junior Cybersecurity Engineer, Cloud Security Analyst, SOC Analyst, or Vulnerability Management Analyst.
+I am enthusiastic about transitioning into this dynamic field and seeking opportunities to contribute as a Junior Cybersecurity Engineer, Cloud Engineer, Cloud Security Analyst, SOC Analyst.

 Thank you for taking your time to look at my profile :) Have a wonderful day!

-### (A dream doesn't become reality through magic; it takes sweat, determination and hard work)
+### " A dream doesn't become reality through magic; it takes sweat, determination and hard work "

 ### Active Certifications